 Elizabeth K Reeder writes novels, essays, and stories.
 She also writes for the radio.
 Her first novel, Ramshackle was shortlisted for a number of awards including a Saltire Literary award (2013).
-Her second novel, Fremont, a story of ill-starred fairytale romance is full of prejudice and desire, and it garnered great reviews. direction is the moment you choose, a collection of essays about crisis, creativity and living grief, was a finalist in the 2015 Essay Press book competition.
-An extract was subsequently published as One Year (Essay Press, 2016).
+Her second novel, Fremont, a story of ill-starred fairytale romance is full of prejudice and desire, garnered great reviews. direction is the moment you choose, a collection of essays about crisis, creativity and living grief, was a finalist in the 2015 Essay Press book competition.
+An extract was subsequently published as One Year (Essay Press, 2016) with the full, re-titled m/s - microbursts - is looking for a home with a brilliant indie press.
 Her interest in the essay (in particular in experimental, hybrid forms) has developed from a desire to write so that language, form and structure embed knowledge in a way that can be ‘read’ like poetry and art with a high level of complexity and intentional ambiguity.
 She teaches Creative Writing at University of Glasgow.
 She organizes and is invited to run workshops, seminars and talks on a range of subjects, including her own books and processes; the essay; exuberant creative failure; giving and receiving feedback, and on subjects she explores in her texts such as: illness, grief, Chicago and its architecture, archives (especially difficult, elusive archives), family, narrative structure and many others.
 She is a MacDowell Colony Fellow..